-The quantity of soil retention blanket mulch will be paid for at the contract unit price per square yard (meter) per each type.
-Price and payment will constitute full compensation for furnishing and placing all materials; for all methods of anchorage and securement; for repairing any loose or raised pins or pegs or any loose, torn, or undermined fabric; and for all labor, equipment, tools, and incidentals required to complete the work.
+The quantity of conduit junction wells will be paid for at the Contract unit price per each junction well.
+Price and payment will constitute full compensation for excavating, backfilling, compacting and disposing of excess materials, for furnishing and placing all materials and for all labor equipment, tools and incidentals required to complete the work.